erjank/teaching/checklists.md

 1. Choose dates.
     If it is in person, book travel.
 1. Get names and email addresses of attendees from host(s).
-1. Make sure people are added to whatever registration system is being used.
+1. Make sure they are added to the registration system.

 ## Setting Up